 Pour vodka over herbs until the jar is filled.
 Cap tightly and set in a dark place to sit for a month or more.

 When a month has passed, strain out ginger and yellow dock with a cheese cloth or fine sieve.
-Store in a dark jar (like this one), or place in a dark spot.
+Store in a dark jar, or place in a dark spot.

 Use 1/4 teaspoon 20 minutes before eating.

 *I used yellow dock leaves, but the roots are available online and you can use them instead.